 When do kids go to the dentist?

-If you’re wondering when is a good time to start taking a child to a dental office in general for their first appointments, the answer is about the time when their baby teeth start to come in.
+If you’re wondering when do kids go to the dentist with child to a dental office in general for their first appointments, the answer is about the time when their baby teeth start to come in.
 Anytime from when the first teeth show up until hopefully the rest of their lives, they will be making regular dental visits to help maintain their health.

 Pediatric dentists are a dental specialty and they can help protect the health of your child’s mouth even at the youngest ages.
 Very commonly, many individuals will take their child to the dentist for the first time at about four or five years old, although you could potentially take them sooner if needed.